Introduction to Eco-Labels and Standards

 Many non-governmental developers of voluntary standards for greener products follow the Essential Requirements (PDF) (26pp, 106.5K) of the American National Standards Institute (ANSI) .
 While not identical to the procedures under the NTTAA and OMB Circular A-119, these public and private sector processes have important similarities (e.g., openness, balance of interest, due process, etc.)1 Sometimes technical standards are set by private groups without government participation.

 EPA also develops standards, criteria documents, and eco-labeling programs for products as part of its mission to protect human health and the environment.
-Examples of EPA eco-labeling programs include ENERGY STAR™, WaterSense®, and Design for the Environment (DfE).
+Examples of EPA eco-labeling programs include ENERGY STAR™, WaterSense®, and Safer Choice.
 They are noteworthy examples of Federal leadership in advancing energy efficiency, water efficiency, and green chemistry, respectively, and reflect EPA's commitment to objective, fact-based decision-making, grounded in scientific reasoning and principles, and using the best available data.